 We see the 10,000 hours of practice rule applied by masters from all fields, especially sports.
 Kobe Bryant, one of the most successful basketball players of all time, had a routine that looked like this when he was at his peak:

 Bryant’s grueling routine is a testament to his devotion to improving every single day.
 Champions like him understand that it’s committing to daily rituals that eventually produces success.
 They revel in both the wins and the losses and press on through both good and bad days.

-When you’re dealing with the minutiae of daily annoyances, remember that it’s a combination of internal drive and strategic time management that’ll get you through the bumps.
+When you’re dealing with the minutiae of daily annoyances, it’s a combination of internal drive and strategic time management that’ll help you ease over the bumps.

 Here are five things you can do to stay motivated when you find yourself feeling overwhelmed: